 Ingredients

-Coconut Dacquoise
+Coconut dacquoise

-Mango passion insert
+Mango passion fruit insert

 Mango mousse

-Mango Mirror
+Mango mirror

 Preparation

-1. For the dacquoise
+1. For the Dax woman

 Preheat the oven to 180 degrees.